 - Mr. Tom Seigel

-On August 26, 2008, the Board of Education appointed the seven members of the initial Citizens' Oversight Committee.
-This committee has met quarterly for the last two years, reviewing the progress of the program, reviewing the results of performance and financial audits, and has issued the first annual report.
+On August 26, 2008, the Board of Education has currently appointed the seven members of the initial Citizens' Oversight Committee.
+This committee meets quarterly, reviewing the progress of the program, reviewing the results of performance and financial audits, and issuing annual reports.

 Members of the Palo Alto Unified School District Citizens' Oversight Committee